 This post is sponsored by Hill’s.
 I am being compensated for helping spread the word about Hill’s® Science Diet® and Food, Shelter & Love® Program, but Daily Dog Tag only shares information we feel is relevant to our readers.
 Hill’s Pet Nutrition, Inc. is not responsible for the content of this article.

 The Hill’s Food Shelter & Love® Program has provided over $280 million worth of food to nearly 1,000 shelters, 365 days a year helping over 8 million pets find a new home…and counting.
-Hills partners with shelters all across the country to help provide proper nutrition with the hope of helping keep cats and dogs healthy and happy until they are placed in their forever homes..
-The cats featured today are all available for adoption from one of the Hill’s Food Shelter & Love partners: Orange County Animal Services located in Orlando, Florida.
-All photos were taken by volunteers at the shelter and members of Pawsitive Shelter Photography.
+Hills partners with shelters all across the country to help provide proper nutrition with the hope of helping keep cats and dogs healthy and happy until they are placed in their forever homes.
+The cats featured today are all available for adoption from one of Hill’s Food Shelter & Love partners: Orange County Animal Services, located in Orlando, Florida.
+Volunteers took all photos at the shelter and members of Pawsitive Shelter Photography.

-There are way too many pets turned into the shelters and sometimes it may be for a valid reason such as the owner moving into a nursing home.
-Too often it is for something that could have been prevented with proper training, nutrition and attention.
+There are way too many pets turned into shelters, and sometimes it may be for a valid reason, such as the owner moving into a nursing home.
+Too often, it is for something that could have been prevented with proper training, nutrition, and attention.
 The number one reason given for turning cats into a shelter is inappropriate elimination.
 I understand why someone would consider giving up a cat if it is not using the litter box.
 However, the solution could be really simple!

 Reasons Why A Cat May Not Use a Litter Box

-Cats may not use a litter box due to a few reasons: nutrition, physical issues with the current litter box, territorial marking or medical issues.
+Cats may not use a litter box for a few reasons: nutrition, physical issues with the current litter box, territorial marking, or medical issues.

 Hill’s Science Diet Urinary & Hairball Control will soon be available from Pet 360 and many specialty pet stores.

-- Litter box is in wrong location (cats prefer a quiet place for their litter box.)
+- The litter box is in the wrong location (cats prefer a quiet place for their litter box.)

 - Not enough litter boxes (should be one more box than there are cats.)

-- The litter box is not the right size (walls may be too high, cat may not like lid, etc.)
+- The litter box is not the right size (walls may be too high, the cat may not like the lid, etc.)